allolex/nacre-old/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Thanks

+Many thanks go to Angela Heenan at and Helen Bowling at Brightpearl.

+Alex Stupakov, you're an absolute ace for helping to unstick this project.